Quantum hypergraph states: a review: Definitions

 and since the trace is a linear function, the overlap reduces to the calculation of the scalar product between the original hypergraph state $\ket{H}$ and its subhypergraphs $\ket{F}$.

 It is important to highlight the fact that mixed hypergraph states no longer satisfy the stabilizerness condition, i.e.,

 This happens because in the randomization procedure, the free state $\ket{+}^\otimes$ must be taken into consideration.
+Perhaps such a result might be linked to the fact that two initially pure hypergraph states are non longer equivalent after the randomization procedure, losing the concept of equivalence classes under local operations.

 Another interesting but very different approach for random mixed states is presented in \cite{PRXQuantum.2.030347}, where an ensemble of random induced mixed states $\{\rho_A\}$ corresponding to the Hilbert space $\mathcal{H}_A = \mathcal{H}_{A_1} \otimes \mathcal{H}_{A_2}$ is generated by reduced density matrices, which are obtained by partial tracing random pure states in a composite Hilbert space $\mathcal{H}_A \otimes \mathcal{H}_B$.
 Such an approach remains applicable to graph and hypergraph states.